List of VeggieTales characters: Mabel and Penelope

-Penelope (introduced 2001) is a British gourd.
-She first appeared as the wife to Jimmy Gourd's Viking character in "Lyle the Kindly Viking" and had a cameo in the film Jonah: A VeggieTales Movie.
-Penelope later appeared as Little Jimmy's Mama in "Tomato Sawyer and Huckleberry Larry's Big River Rescue".
+Penelope (introduced 2001) are an asparagus and gourd duo, respectively.
+They first appeared as the wives to Mr. Nezzer and Jimmy Gourd's Viking characters in "Lyle the Kindly Viking" and later had small cameos in the film Jonah: A VeggieTales Movie.
+Penelope later appeared solo as Little Jimmy's Mama in "Tomato Sawyer and Huckleberry Larry's Big River Rescue" and went on to appear in the background of many future episodes.